sblausten/scaffolder-actions/index.md

 This action deletes the given files or directories in the workspace.
 It has one input parameter `files` that can be provided an array of file paths or directory paths to delete.

-If a directory is used, all the files inside a directory are deleted.
-If the given file or directory does not exist the function does nothing.

 #### Inputs